Gunmakers stepped up their offerings in 2021. Here are Travis’ top 5 new handgun picks of the year.

 Adams Arms makes AR 15s, so you might be wondering why you are seeing them on a holster makers blog.
 I get it, but Adams Arms is branching out.
 These days they are making more than just AR 15s.
 In fact, they are producing their first dedicated handgun known as the AA19.
 The AA19 takes its cues from the Glock 19 but takes it to an entirely new level.
 The AA19 is a compact, 9mm handgun outfitted with every doodad and widget you could ever want.

-The AA19 provides shooters with a professionally customized platform that's ready for all the modern accessories you could ever want.
+The AA19 provides shooters with a professionally customized platform that’s ready for all the modern accessories you could ever want.
 Is it optics ready?
 Yep, and it can be fitted with a variety of optics using a plate system according to the Adams Arms.
+It’s not your standard Glock 19 upper parts kit.
 Can I toss a light on it?
 Yep, in fact, it features a nice Picatinny rail for attaching whatever you want.

 What about a muzzle device?
 Maybe I want to add a suppressor or a compensator.
 Well, you are covered with Adams Arms’ match-grade threaded barrel.
 You can attach basically anything you want to this gun outside of a chainsaw.
 The AA19 predictably utilizes Glock magazines and comes with two Magpul GL9 magazines.